Inspiration and advice for your building project

 You do not normally need planning permission to replace or add new windows in the original walls of your house — but you may need permission if conditions were attached to the original permission.
 Double glazing can be installed under PD, providing the building is not listed.
 For new or bigger windows or doors, you will need to follow Building Regulations guidance.
-Do also bear in mind that bay windows are classed as extensions.
-Planning permission to insert a new window or door opening is not required providing any upper-floor windows in the wall or roof slope forming a side elevation of the dwelling are glazed with obscured glass (level 4 or 5 obscurity) and are fixed into a non-opening frame (unless the opener is more than 1.7m above the floor of the room in which the window is installed).
+Bear in mind that bay windows are classed as extensions.
+Planning permission to insert a new window or door opening is not required as long as any upper floor windows on the side elevation are glazed with obscured glass (level 4 or 5 obscurity).
+They must also be fixed into a non-opening frame (unless the opener is more than 1.7m above the floor of the room in which the window is installed).

 (MORE: Our Guide to Choosing Windows)

-As with internal remodelling, if you wish to alter the internal space within an existing part of the building, such as incorporating an integral garage, you can do so under PD, providing you are not increasing the overall footprint of the dwelling.
+If you wish to alter the internal space within an existing part of the building, such as incorporating an integral garage, you can do so under PD providing you are not increasing the overall footprint of the dwelling.

-Alterations can be made to the roof of a dwelling under PD, however – you guessed it – there are caveats to follow.
-Rooflights are not permitted under PD where tnhey would extend forward of the roof plane on the elevation fronting a highway, but they are permitted providing they do not project more than 15cm from the roof slope.
+Alterations can be made to the roof of a dwelling under PD.
+However rooflights are not permitted under PD where they would extend forward of the roof plane on the elevation fronting a highway.
+But they are permitted providing they do not project more than 15cm from the roof slope.
 Rooflights are not permitted on a dwelling which is located in an Article 4 Direction Area.
 Two common examples are a Conservation Area or an Area of Outstanding Natural Beauty.

 (MORE: Rooflight Buyer's Guide)

-Where internal space is limited and the nature of the dwelling does not allow for the typical side or rear extension, e.g. on a terraced house, going upwards may be the only feasible option.
-Loft conversions provide a great opportunity to create additional space within your property and may not require planning permission.
+Loft conversions provide a great opportunity to create additional space and may not require planning permission.
 Permitted Development allows for the construction of dormer windows, which would provide additional headroom within a converted attic.
 However, they must not sit higher than the highest part of your existing roof, or extend forward of the roof plane on the principal elevation.

-There are also limitations on the cubic content allowed under PD – dependant of the type of property – but generally up to 40m3 is fine.
+There are also limitations on the cubic content allowed under PD but generally up to 40m³ is fine.